neilhewitt/Zem80/README.md

 # Zem80

-A simple emulation of the Z80 CPU written in C# and running on .NET 7.
+A simple emulation of the Z80 CPU written in C# and running on .NET 8.0

-## Version 2.0 coming in 2024
+## Version 2.0 now available

-I've been working on a significant re-design of the emulator core for about a year now, and I'm close to releasing a 2.0 of Zem80.
-The remaining goal is to make it compile under NativeAOT to have predictable execution timing.
+Zem80 v2.0 includes a completely redesigned emulator core with improved performance.
+There are some minor breaking API and event changes, but from the point of view of consuming code, little has changed.
+Most of the work here was to improve the architecture of the system and tidy up the timing mechanisms.

+The emulator is now compiled and built using .NET 8.0, so you will need to have this installed to use it, and your consuming projects must be compiled with .NET 8.0 as well.
+Since .NET 8.0 is both LTS and about to be superceded by .NET 9.0, I don't feel particularly guilty about this.
+I am considering a .NET Standard version of the library but this may involve too many compromises.
+A NativeAOT implementation is still a goal for a potential v3.0.

+If you are using the emulator (hi, David!)
+I strongly suggest you upgrade to v2.0.

 ## Project goals